Thorp Primary School

 Implementation

-Lessons are planned and delivered in a variety of ways ensuring that all children can access and participate in lessons.
-Interactive, practical activities encourage the children to discuss their ideas and extend their understanding of difficult concepts and challenging questions.
+Lessons are planned and delivered in a variety of ways ensuring that all children can access and participate in lessons along with opportunities to visit places of worship.

 Curriculum Road Map